sysdevguru/bufnet/Readme.md

 server_bandwidth: 1024 ## 1024bps bandwidth for server
 conn_bandwidth:   512  ## 512bps bandwidth for connections
 ```
 - If you used `Per server bandwidth control`, `server_bandwidth` change in `config.yaml` will change the existing connections bandwidth, it means `conn_bandwidth` change will not affect to the existing connections
 - If you used `Per connection bandwidth control`, `conn_bandwidth` change in `config.yaml` will change the existing connections bandwidth, it means `server_bandwidth` change will not affect to the existing connections

 ### Per server bandwidth control
 For server bandwidth control, `bufnet` provides wrapper for `net.Listener`
 The wrapper returns buffered `net.Conn` and it is not needed to attach a buffer on the connection level
-In the below, `ln` is the buffered `net.Conn`
+In the below, `bln` is the buffered `net.Conn`
 `bln, err := bufnet.Listen("tcp", ":8080")`

 ### Per connection bandwidth control